The Ministry of Health handles all Pay Equity related enquiries. More information is available on their website.

 Some additional qualifications are also listed on the Ministry of Health website as being equivalent to Level 4 with proof of cultural competency.

 To achieve Cultural Competency

 If your qualification has been assessed but requires cultural competency to be demonstrated, you have two options:

-Complete the assessments in the following unit standards:
+One way the employee can achieve cultural competency is to complete the assessments in the following two unit standards:

 - (28989) Apply strategies to support cultural diversity and

 - (28543) Describe culturally safe Māori operating principles and values and their application in a health or wellbeing setting;

 The employee will need to discuss the possibility of doing these Careerforce unit standards with their workplace, as Careerforce only accepts enrolments with the agreement of the employer.

 If the workplace agrees to support the employee to complete the two cultural unit standards 28989 and 28543, they must complete the Standalone Unit Standards Application form available on this page: https://www.careerforce.org.nz/about/publications/forms/